 One of Rogaland’s main roads, E39, passes through Ålgård.
 E39 leads to Sandnes and Stavanger in the north and to Kristiansand in south.
 The road is used by thousands of motorists and lorries every day, as it is the main connection between the east coast and west coast of Norway.

 Gjesdal has one of Norway’s youngest populations, and the county has a strong focus on the well-being of children and young people.
 Every child has a place in kindergarten, there are good schools and a focus on creating a healthy environment for everybody.

 In Gjesdal you also find one of Norway’s highest densities of sheep.
 Woolen products and textiles were for many years the most important industries in Gjesdal.
 The county’s symbol is a ram, which represents Gjesdal’s industrial heritage in wool and textiles.

 Gjesdal County strives to put its inhabitants first, whilst also developing commercial activity in the county.
 We aim to provide a holistic service for the user, where internal departments collaborate to provide best service and with the most effective use of resources.
 Gjesdal County’s vision is “We go further ”.
 Our main objective is to ensure that Gjesdal is a great place to live, work and do business.

 Gjesdal has lots of things to see and do.
 Our most visited natural attraction is Rogaland’s highest waterfall (with a fall of 92 meters), Månafossen, in Frafjord.
 Also worth a visit is Gloppedalslura, in Byrkjedal.
 It is Europe’s largest stone scree and was used by locals as a hideout during WW2, and has been a location in many movies.
 Kongeparken amusement park is located in Ålgård, just off the main road to Stavanger.

-Tourist information is located in Gjesdal library in the old weaving-mill (Veveriet).
+Tourist information is located in Gjesdal library in Rettedalen 20, near Norwegian Outlet.